ignlg/pingkeeper/README.md

 [![Build Status](https://travis-ci.org/ignlg/pingkeeper.svg?branch=master)](https://travis-ci.org/ignlg/pingkeeper)

-Launch a network-related command and monitor network with ping.
-On network failure, kill and run it again.
-Optionally monitor that the command is permanently running.
+Command line application that monitors network (direct connection or ping) and, in case of failure, runs a command.
+Optionally it can monitor that the command is permanently running and restart it if network is unreachable.

+Proudly made from Barcelona with Rust 🦀.

 ## Flow chart